 - Offices in Spain, Colombia, Chile, Mexico, Panama, Peru and Portugal

-- Madrid 1 and Madrid 2: Both data centers have a Tier III rating.
-They give access to more than 600 telecommunications providers, including Tier 1 Internet providers and network content distribution, as well as major European neutral points thereby reducing interconnection costs and ensure network availability.
+Datacenters Tier III in Madrid and Barcelona that give access to more than 600 telecommunications providers, including Tier 1 Internet providers and network content distribution, as well as major European neutral points thereby reducing interconnection costs and ensure network availability.

-- Santiago de Chile: It has 1,200 m2 of technical space and is configured as one main data centers in Chile.
+Santiago de Chile's datacenter has 1,200 m2 of technical space and is configured as one main data centers in Chile.
 Ranked Tier III (design and facility) , records a operation availability of 99.982 %, offers the maximum connectivity across the country.

 A datacenter with ICREA 5 certification (equivalent to TIER 4).
 It has top level security and high availability (99.99%).
 Located on the outskirts of Bogotá, it was specifically designed and built following the strictest specifications with regard to earthquakes, fire extinction and physical security, and maintenance can be carried out without stopping the service.
 It also has its own power plants to prevent any loss of information in the event of an accident or power cut.

 Lisbon y Porto: NOS Data Centers in Lisbon and Porto ensure ideal conditions for high performance platforms for housing, which require high availability, security, scalability, resilience and quality, with value-added services associated.
 The management of both data center located geographically separated enables secure application disaster recovery solutions and take advantage of redundant operation teams, connection between the two data centers in optical fiber and access shared recovery platforms and disaster areas.